TommeyChang/go-pkg/uploadipa/README.md

 # ipaupload

 Upload iOS apps to App Store Connect with GoLang

-Our code is based on the codes [ios-uploader](<https://github.com/simonnilsson/ios-uploader>) , a Node.js for uploading iOS apps to App Store Connect.
+Our code is based on the codes [ios-uploader](<https://github.com/simonnilsson/ios-uploader>) , a Node.js implementaion for uploading iOS apps to App Store Connect.

 **Note**
 * The appPWD is not the password for login, it is generated for uploade the specific app in you account.